adobong-sunog/cs50w_commerce/README.md

 > Status:submitted

 ### Description
-* An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+* Source code for an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
 * Languages used are HTML, CSS and Python.
 Django is used as web framework and SQLite as the database.

 ### Contents: